sebzuloaga/React-Tutorial/README.md

 if (currentDay === day) {
       ...
   }else{
-      // Once we cross over to the other day, we want for our current stored values to be pushed as an object into the dailyInformation
+      // Once we cross over to the other day, we want for our current stored values to
-      // array
-      dailyInformation.push( {
+      // be pushed as an object into the dailyInformation array dailyInformation.push( {
           date: day,
           forecast: descriptions,
           temperatures: temperatures
       })

-      //Once the values are pushed into the array, we need to set the temperatures and descriptions to be empty as we will need
+      //Once the values are pushed into the array, we need to set the temperatures
-      // and empty array to store values for the new days.
+      //and descriptions to be empty as we will need and empty array to store values
+      //for the new days.
 Given that the iteratot still continues, we will go ahead and store the
       // values from the current index

       temperatures = [];